Billie-LS/loan_prequal_qualifier_app/README.md

         desired loan size
         current home value

-    * the user / operator will be prompted for loan applicant's desire to save or not save,
-    * the app will output as to available matches found or none found to be saved,
+    * the app will output as to available matches found or none found,
+    * if no matches are found, the user / operator will be be prompted as to desire to save,
-    * if no matches are identified, file path to save list of banks and associated loan data,
+    * if no matches are identified, but user / operator indicates desire to save, output message will indicate there is none to save,
+    * if matches are found and user / operator indicates desire to save,
-    * the user / operator will be be prompted for a fil path to where the list should be saved,
+    * the user / operator will be be prompted for a file path to where the list should be saved,
-    * the user / operator will be finally be notified that the file has been saved to the specified path
+    * the user / operator will be be notified that the file has been saved to the specified path that has been in putted by the user / operator

 ---
-## Dependencies
+## **Technologies**
+---
+### **Dependencies**

 This project leverages python 3.7 with the following packages: